NYPL/metadata-documentation/workflows/remediation/restructuring.md

 nav_exclude: true
 ---

-# Restructuring Records & Captures
+# Restructuring Records
 {: .no_toc }

-This page describes different methods of restructuring records and captures in the Metadata Management System (MMS)
+This page describes different methods of restructuring records in the Metadata Management System (MMS)

 ## Table of contents
 {: .no_toc .text-delta }